isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 A relay must have an interface connected to the link on which the clients are being configured.
-Typically the relay has an IPv4 address configured on that interface, which belongs to the subnet from which the server will assign addresses.
-Normally, the server is able to use the IPv4 address inserted by the relay (in the giaddr field of the DHCPv4 packet) to select the appropriate subnet.
+Typically the relay has an IPv4 address configured on that interface, which belongs to the subnet from which the server assigns addresses.
+Normally, the server is able to use the IPv4 address inserted by the relay (in the ``giaddr`` field of the DHCPv4 packet) to select the appropriate subnet.

 However, that is not always the case.
 In certain uncommon — but valid —